openziti/ziti-doc/docfx_project/ziti/metrics/prometheus.md

         options: { }
 ```

-### Add metrics API to an existing listener
+#### Add Metrics API to an Existing Listener

-If it is not feasible to add a listener on a different port, then the metrics binding can be added to an existing listener.
+The metrics binding can be added to an existing listener in the controller.

 ```
+web
+  -name: apis
+   bindpoints:
+   apis:
       - binding: health-checks
         options: { }
       - binding: fabric